N'Ko script: Current use

 As of 2005, it was used mainly in Guinea and the Ivory Coast (respectively by Maninka and Dyula speakers), with an active user community in Mali (by Bambara speakers).
 Publications include a translation of the Quran, a variety of textbooks on subjects such as physics and geography, poetic and philosophical works, descriptions of traditional medicine, a dictionary, and several local newspapers.
-Though taught mostly informally through Nko literacy promotion associations, Nko has also been introduced more recently into formal education through private primary schools in Upper Guinea.
+Though taught mostly informally through N'Ko literacy promotion associations, N'Ko has also been introduced more recently into formal education through private primary schools in Upper Guinea.
 It has been classed as the most successful of the West African scripts.

-Nko literature generally uses a literary language register, termed kangbe (literally, 'clear language'), that is seen as a potential compromise dialect across Mandé languages.
+N'Ko literature generally uses a literary language register, termed kangbe (literally, 'clear language'), that is seen as a potential compromise dialect across Mandé languages.
 For example, the word for 'name' in Bamanan is tɔgɔ and in Maninka it is tɔɔ.
-Nko has only one written word for 'name', but individuals read and pronounce the word in their own language.
+N'Ko has only one written word for 'name', but individuals read and pronounce the word in their own language.
 This literary register is thus intended as a koiné language blending elements of the principal Manding languages, which are mutually intelligible, but has a very strong Maninka influence.

-There has also been documented use of Nko, with additional diacritics, for traditional religious publications in the Yoruba and Fon languages of Benin and southwestern Nigeria.
+There has also been documented use of N'Ko, with additional diacritics, for traditional religious publications in the Yoruba and Fon languages of Benin and southwestern Nigeria.

 Letters

-The Nko script is written from right to left, with letters being connected to one another.
+The N'Ko script is written from right to left, with letters being connected to one another.